Zuehlke/software-engineering-corner/drafts/angular-navigation-concept.md

 ---

 The navigation in complex web applications quickly goes beyond forward and back navigation.
-I recently rebuilt the navigation for a large project.
+We recently rebuilt the navigation on a large project.
 Though our project uses Angular, the underlying navigation concept is versatile and can be applied to any framework.

 # What Was Our Goal